JekiTheMonkey/ekithemonkey.github.io/_posts/2023-09-23-Lyra-Seamless-Travel.md

 A listen server with 1 client tries to seamlessly travel to a new map.

-Listen server-side user loads into the map, the `AGameModeBase::HandleSeamlessTravelPlayer(AController*& C)` is executed, creating a copy of the `PC` and `PS` for that user and registering them as game feature receivers, executes `SeamlessTravelTo()` and `SeamlessTravelFrom()` passing the persistent information, and after
-<i>some</i> time the experience loads granting all the game features to our `PC` and `PS`, which leads into creating
-the inventory, which does have the `FMTD_InventorySave` passed in the `SeamlessTravelTo()`, and it can easily load the persistent inventory.
+Listen server-side user loads into the map, the `AGameModeBase::HandleSeamlessTravelPlayer()` is executed, creating a copy of the `PC` and `PS` for that user and registering them as game feature receivers, executes `SeamlessTravelTo()` and `SeamlessTravelFrom()` passing the persistent information, and after <i>some</i> time the experience loads granting all the game features to our `PC` and `PS`, which leads into creating the inventory, which does have the `FMTD_InventorySave` passed in the `SeamlessTravelTo()`, and it can easily load the persistent inventory.
 Everything's perfect!

 Client user loads into the map some time later, after the experience is loaded, and does the exact same thing, but after they register the `PC` and `PS` as game feature receivers, they would immediately get the inventory and other